Do you need to make wood repairs before painting or screwing into old wooden objects?

 The thing you need to remember is not all wood epoxies are formulated for holding screws and nails.

 Also, watch the screw hole depth carefully.
-The existing screw hole needs to be deep enough to hold the screw completely.
+The existing screw hole must be deep enough to hold the screw completely.

 If your existing screw hole has been stripped but is still deep enough for a screw, then you can take the following steps: